 PAIN:

 You may experience pain after your surgery, especially at night as erections are common when sleeping.
+You may take acetaminophen if you are having pain.
 Your surgeon will prescribe pain medication; take as directed.

 OPERATIVE SITE:

 You will have a Vaseline™ dressing over your incision.
-Change the dressing every 3 days or sooner if it becomes wet or more than one third soiled.
-You can sit in a bathtub of warm water or shower to soak the dressing off. sApply Polysporin™ ointment 2 – 3 times a day for the first few days after surgery.
-Avoid hot tubs, saunas and swimming until your Physician sauthorizes it.
-Follow any special dressing instructions if printed on your discharge paperwork.
+Remove the dressing 3 days after your surgery or sooner if it becomes wet or more than one third soiled.
+You can sit in a bathtub of warm water or shower to soak the dressing off.
+Your surgeon may instruct you to apply Polysporin™ ointment 2 – 3 times a day for the first few days after dressing is removed.
+Follow any special dressing instructions printed on your discharge paperwork.
+Avoid hot tubs, saunas and swimming until your surgeon authorizes it.

 ACTIVITY:

 You may resume regular activities when you are able.
+You should wait 2-4 weeks before sexual intercourse, receiving oral sex or masturbation to prevent infection.
 Ask your surgeon when you may resume sexual activity.

 DIET:

 Resume your regular diet the day following surgery.
-Increase the amount of fibre in your diet in order to prevent constipation.
+Increase the amount of fiber in your diet and drink plenty of fluids in order to prevent constipation.
 Good sources of fiber are fruits, vegetables and whole grain breads and cereals (All Bran™, Bran Flakes, Shreddies™ and Shredded Wheat).

 FOLLOW-UP: